qualcomm/qcom-usb-kernel-drivers/README.md

-# qcom-kernel-drivers
+# Qualcomm USB Kernel Drivers
 Qualcomm kernel drivers provide logical representations of Qualcomm chipset-enabled mobile devices over USB connections.
 This repository includes source code, build scripts, and documentation for a set of device drivers designed for Qualcomm hardware platforms.
 The drivers support both Windows and Linux environments.
 The project is organized to facilitate easy compilation, testing, and integration into custom hardware solutions.

 ## Key Features
-  - Supports Both Windows and Linux platforms.
+  - Supports Windows and Linux platforms.
-  - Supports Windows on Snapdragon hosts and both X64/X86/ARM64 devices.
+  - Supports X64/X86/ARM64 architectures.
-  - WHQL-certified and optimized for the latest Windows 11 operating systems.
+  - WHQL-certified on the latest Windows operating systems.
-  - Compatible with existing tools like QUTS, QDL, Qualcomm Device Launcher, and more.
+  - Compatible with Qualcomm tools like QUTS, QXDM, PCAT, and more.
+  - Compatible with terminal emulators like PuTTY and Tera Term.

 ## Repository Structure